 What challenges does this kind of pandemic pose to our mental health, compared to other types of crises?

 All our crisis response systems are designed to deal with crises that are here and now, which then go away.
 When a crisis has passed, we then have time to recover.
 The challenge now is that we are forced to live with a high degree of uncertainty for a very long time, which means there’s a risk that stress will accumulate over time.

 Additionally, at the same time, many people are now more isolated than usual, and disconnected from their daily routines and social situations.
 Therefore, our usual methods for recovery are missing.
 Humans are social beings.
-Recovery is not only passive, like resting and meditating but is also active, like spending time with family and friends.
-For many, work and colleagues provide an important social aspect.
+Recovery is not only passive, like resting and meditating but is also active, such as spending time with family and friends.
+For many people, work and colleagues provide an important social aspect.
 So, when we lose our normal methods of recovery, it’s important to find tools to replace them.